 Until the 1867 Reform Act, pretty much no workers could vote.
 The 1867 Act enfranchised over a million workers, perhaps a majority of the (adult, male) urban working class.
 It was the product in part of a militant labour movement campaign, led by trade unionists who a few years earlier had demonstrated energy and internationalism in the fight to prevent British intervention in support of the slave-owners in the US civil war.

 It did relatively little immediately to challenge the working class’ political subordination.
-To Marx’s disgust the bulk of the trade unionists, with whom he had worked closely, backed the Liberals, some attempting to become Liberal candidates.
+To Marx’s disgust the bulk of these trade unionists, with whom he had worked closely, backed the Liberals, some attempting to become Liberal candidates.